John Bushemi: News photographer

 On June 24, 1936, at age nineteen, Bushemi was hired by the Gary Post-Tribune as an apprentice photographer and was best known for his action shots of sporting events.
-Bushemi's snapshots of sports, breaking news, and crime scenes earned him the nickname of "One Shot" because of his ability to take capture significant moments on film with one click of his camera's shutter.
+Bushemi's snapshots of sports, breaking news, and crime scenes earned him the nickname of "One Shot" because of his ability to capture significant moments on film with one click of his camera's shutter.
 Bushemi's sports photos won awards in contests sponsored by the Indiana Associated Press and the Inland Daily Press Association, but he could also capture quieter settings and nature scenes.
 Bushemi joined U.S. Army in 1941 and became the inspiration for the Post-Tribunes "Dear Johnny" newsletter, which summarized happenings at home for soldiers who were stationed overseas.

 In July 1941 Bushemi was inducted into the U.S. Army at Fort Benjamin Harrison in Indianapolis, Indiana, and took basic training at Fort Bragg, North Carolina.
 He was appointed to Fort Bragg's public relations office as a staff photographer, where his fellow staff member and close friend was Marion Hargrove, author of See Here, Private Hargrove (1942), a bestseller made into a subsequent movie about Hargrove's experiences in the military.
 Bushemi was included as a principal character in Hargrove's book.
 Bushemi's publicity photo of Hargrove appeared on the book's back cover.